PreviousErik/Unity_Console/README.md

 This console can be used as a chat over servers, simply override the "SendMessageToPlayers(string _message)" function, and send the string to the server-manager.

-This function has safeguards in place to remove bloat, to make it harder to send an extensive amount of text.
+This function has safeguards in place to remove bloat, and will make it harder to send an excessive amount of text.

 > [!WARNING]
 > This is not a guarantee that this will work for everything, you have to make sure that this is safe for your game.